So math.. it can be kind of challenging at times can't it?

 Your grade is about to get a serious lift. #winning

-The great thing is you can get started free.
-If you study the videos and notes and you don’t do a double-take when you get your next quiz grade back, you can easily cancel.
+If you study our videos and notes and don’t do a double-take when you get your next quiz grade back, ask for a refund.

-I know the in-depth videos and course material will help you.
-I know the courses will be the exact fix you’ve been so desperate for to help you pass your class so you can get on with your education, finish your degree with less stress, and have the career you’re dreaming of.
+We know our in-depth videos and course material will help you.
+We know our courses will be the exact fix you’ve been so desperate for to help you pass your class so you can get on with your education, finish your degree with less stress, and have the career you’re dreaming of.